 - After the seeds turn brown and dry, cut off the stem-producing seeds.

 You can use this method if you notice that the stems bearing seeds are damaged, dry, dull, or about to degenerate.

 Lucky Bamboo Seeds For Sale

 Here are a few sites that sell authentic lucky bamboo seeds.

 |ebay||Within 10 or more days after placing an order|

-|Amazon||Within 4 to 5 days after placing an order|
+|Amazon||Within 4-5 days after placing an order|

-Can you Grow Lucky Bamboo from Seeds?
+How to Grow Lucky Bamboo from Seeds?

-Step 1: Preparing the Seeds
+1. Preparing the Seeds

 Take the recently harvested seeds and soak them in water for an hour.

 Remember, the older the seeds, the lesser the viability, so you need to use only recently harvested seeds.

-Step 2: Preparing the Potting Mix
+2. Preparing the Potting Mix

-- 2 part peat moss
+- 2-part peat moss

-- 1 part perlite
+- 1-part organic perlite

 - 1/3 part of garden soil